-Hungary’s and Ottoman Turkey’s Turanist aimed at avoiding the fall of their empires via the building of a trans-continental and multi-national alliance made up by those States inhabited by the peoples from Turan, that is the region of Central Asia from which Turks, Magyars, Tatars, Finns, Karelians, Lapps, and a number of other peoples are believed to come from.
+Hungary’s and Ottoman Turkey’s Turanist aimed at avoiding the fall of their multi-ethnic empires via the building of a trans-continental and multi-national alliance made up by those States inhabited by the peoples from Turan, that is the region of Central Asia from which Turks, Magyars, Tatars, Finns, Karelians, Lapps, and a number of other peoples are believed to come from.
 It did not work.

-As history shows, Turanism didn’t work at the time of conception but Viktor Orban and Erdogan got to make it live again in the 21th century and, as proven by their achievements throughout Eurasia, they are having quite a success.
+However, Viktor Orban and Erdogan got to make it live again in the 21th century and, as proven by their achievements throughout Eurasia, they are having quite a success.
 Turanism, in short, is turning out to be a force to be reckoned with as it is contributing significantly to fracturing the post-Soviet space and, to a greater extent, to catalyze the multipolar transition.